 EXAMPLE 1: C++: The tool would populate message from the string returned from the what() method of any object derived from std::exception.

-EXAMPLE 2: C#: The tool would populate message from the value of the Message property of any object derived from System.Exception.
+EXAMPLE 2: C#: The tool would populate message from the Message property of any object derived from System.Exception.

 NOTE: The exception.message property is not a message object (§3.9) because exception messages, appearing as they do in typical languages and operating systems, are inherently plain text, and require no arguments (§3.9.4).